Professor – Department of Radiation Physics, The University of Texas MD Anderson Cancer Center

 Dr. Christensen currently works with dosimetry, in particular, nuclear track detectors.

-During his six months stay at MD Anderson in 2018-19, Dr. Christensen worked with ionization quenching of plastic scintillators during proton irradiation.
+In his 6 months duration at MD Anderson Cancer Center in 2018-19, Dr. Christensen worked with ionization quenching of plastic scintillators during proton irradiation.

 Thomas Henry, Ph.D.

-Henry joined the group as a research intern in 2014.
-During his time at MD Anderson he worked on liquid scintillation dosimetry and explored solutions to account for the quenching issue with proton beams.
+Dr. Henry joined the Dr. Beddar’s lab as a research intern in 2014.
+During his time at MD Anderson Cancer Center, he worked on liquid scintillation dosimetry and explored solutions to account for the quenching issue with proton beams.

 He then moved to Sweden to continue his proton research and defended his Ph.D. at Stockholm University in 2018.
-He is now employed at the Skandion Clinic proton center in Uppsala, Sweden where he has been working on several research projects including Monte Carlo simulations, beam modelling, CBCT optimization, dose reconstruction, 3D modelling and more.
+He is now employed at the Skandion Clinic proton center in Uppsala, Sweden where he has been working on several research projects including Monte Carlo simulations, beam modeling, cone beam CT (CBCT) optimization, dose reconstruction, 3D modeling, and more.

 Collaborations with other Institutes